 Up to 6 months before the show– Consult your exhibitor manual for further deadlines noted by the exhibition organiser, for instance purchasing electricity and internet for your stand and entering your company profile into the visitor guide.

-4-6 months before the show– Start promoting your appearance at the event, especially if you have international clientele, you’ll want to give plenty of notice for your visitors to arrange their transport to the exhibition.
+4-6 months before the show– Start promoting your appearance at the event, especially if you have an international clientele, you’ll want to give plenty of notice for your visitors to arrange their transport to the exhibition.
 Consider the timing of social media campaigns, physical invites, press releases and other promotional tactics.

 3-4 months before the show– Use your carefully considered budget to start designing your exhibition stand.
 There may be several design changes you want to make before the final plans are set in stone and paid for so organising this element earlier is always better.

 Up to 3 months before the show– Book stand equipment and extra hire and purchase items for your exhibition stand.
-Consider what you want to offer to your visitors – video footage played on a loop will require hire of a TV screen, a comfortable area to sit with your guests will require hire of lounge seating – then book these elements to reserve stock, as it can run low in the month before the exhibition.
+Consider what you want to offer to your visitors – video footage played on a loop will require hire of a TV screen, a comfortable area to sit with your guests will require hiring of lounge seating – then book these elements to reserve stock, as it can run low in the month before the exhibition.

 3 – 4 weeks before the show– Design and submit artwork for any branded or graphics elements to your exhibition stand.
 Most printers have a two week lead time, so you’ll want to leave at least one extra week for any formatting corrections and proofing the final artwork.